R-o-y/bbsaga/README.md

 > #### about MVC design (not including the MVC for game play)
 > Through PS3 to PS5, I did not change my MVC design.
 > for the MVC design, I think my design is generally fine. but there are one problem:
-> - problem description: I have a controller (BBSagaDesignController) which has 2 child controllers (BubbleGridController and StoragePanel Controller), the 2 child controller are literally separate in jobs, but they still have certain connection for instance, when loading and saving storage panel controller need to communicate with bubble grid controller. but these 2 child controllers can only access each other through their shared parent controllers. such weird communication (child1 -> parent -> child2) is not a good design.
-Besides, sometimes, the child controller needs to access the parent controller, such 2-way association might not be a good design also.
-I should make these 3 controllers less coupling.
+> - problem description: I have a controller (BBSagaDesignController) which has 2 child controllers (BubbleGridController and StoragePanel Controller), the 2 child controllers are separate in jobs, but they still have certain connection.
+For instance, when loading and saving storage panel controller need to communicate with bubble grid controller. but these 2 child controllers can only access each other through their shared parent controllers. such weird communication (child1 -> parent -> child2) is not a good design.
+> Besides, sometimes, the child controller needs to access the parent controller, such 2-direction association might not be a good design also.
+I should redesign to make these 3 controllers less coupling.
 > #### about Game Engine design
 > as described above, I think my physics engine is flexible and extensible and general enough, however, my renderer works in a restricted way (update representative UIView according to corresponding rigid body), which is however, sufficient for this project.
 > Another problem is I put my game logic into a single controller, which makes the file very long, I think one of the solution is to assign different, separate functionalities to several delegates.
 The current solution I do is to divide the controller into several extensions, each taking charge of a single functionality.
 I think this is a workable but not best solution.
 I somehow write in a structural programming way rather than the OOP way.
 I could have designed more ""OOP-ly"
 > I think I am still not quite clear about the role of the controller because I am still not clear why custom gameplay logic should be separated from GamePlayController to put into game engine.
 Also, what is the role of game engine with game play logic, controller? model? or others
+> #### To summarize:
+> the following points could be improved:
+> - the child2-parent-child2 communication is not a good design
+> - the child-parent parent-child 2-way association is not a good design
+> - writing all the custom gameplay logic in a single controller is NOT A GOOD design. maybe try using delegate?
+> - should separate out gameplay logic into "game engine"? (maybe check the game engine in the market?)